Print and PDF Options

 Topic varies from year to year.
 Students should check with the Department regarding the topic offered.

 Development of self-awareness and skills as sociological scholars and writers.
-Foundations of sociological research, research techniques, and attendant theoretical issues.
-Research project design, grant applications writing, research work management, scholarly writing and presentation.
+Topics include foundations of sociological research, critical literature reviews, and attendant theoretical issues.
+Supports students in research work management and writing their comprehensive exam paper.

 SOCI 6900 [0.5 credit]